Yorkshire, England, United Kingdom: What to pack, what to wear, and when to go [2024]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types G. Ensure that you get the right kind.
-The majority of adapters currently being sold are just plug changers and expect your devices to convert the voltage themselves.
+A plug adapter that supports outlet types G. Be sure to get the right kind.
+The vast majority of adapters that you can buy are simply plugs and require your electronics to adjust the voltage themselves.
 If yours can't do that they could get fried.
-This one is sufficent for most countries.
+This one works in most countries.

 • Power bank for devices